 A plan for managing breaches needs to outline the consequences for stakeholders if your policies and procedures are not followed.

-A suggested employee register template is available to assist in keeping track of all blue card or exemption card holders in your organisation.
+A suggested employee register template (XLSX, 12KB) is available to assist in keeping track of all blue card or exemption card holders in your organisation.

-Your child and youth risk management strategy should contain clear procedures for complying with Chapter 8 of the Commission’s Act, which includes maintaining a register of the blue card status of your staff and reviewing, at least, annually your child and youth risk management strategy.
+Your child and youth risk management strategy should contain clear policies for complying with the blue card system, which includes maintaining a register of the blue card status of your staff and reviewing, at least, annually your child and youth risk management strategy.